 *1,290,000 – 90,000 = 1,200,000

 The ratio is less than 1.
 It means that all fixed assets and a portion of working capital of Bright Future Inc., has been financed by the stockholders.

 Significance and interpretation:

-If fixed assets to stockholders’ equity ratio is more than 1, it means that stockholders’ equity is less than the fixed assets and the company is using debts to finance a portion of fixed assets.
+If fixed assets to stockholders’ equity ratio is more than 1, it means that stockholders’ equity is less than the fixed assets and the company is relying on debts to finance a portion of fixed assets.
 If the ratio is less than 1, it means that stockholders’ equity is more than the fixed assets and the stockholders’ equity is financing not only the fixed assets but also a part of the working capital.

 Different industries have different norms for this ratio.
 Generally a ratio of 0.60 to 0.70 (or 60% to 70%, if expressed in percentage form) is considered satisfactory for most of the industrial undertakings.

 Fixed assets to stockholders’ equity ratio is used as a complementary ratio to proprietary ratio.